 with William Pennington

 Grieving is hard, and I'm sure you've had your fair share, but the older you get, the more funerals you attend, and before you know it, you're the next one in line.
 When my last grandmother passed away, I felt like I was in Space Invaders...one line of aliens closer to the end.

 I've thought of death a lot, and I think it all started when we moved across the street from a funeral home when I was 4.
 You see people grieving, week after week, and it messes with your brain a little.
-Might make you calloused and seem uncaring when a friends cat dies.
+Might make you calloused and seem uncaring when a friends uncle dies.
 Death happens, but it doesn't get any easier when a close one passes.
 I'd like to think that it does get easier the more you're around death, but I don't think it does.